wilfredinni/python-cheatsheet/blog/python-easy-args-kwargs.md

   </base-warning-content>
 </base-warning>

-So, how does Python know that we want our function to accept multiple arguments and/or keywords?
+So, how does Python know that we want our function to accept multiple arguments and keywords?
 Yes, the answers are the `*` and `**` operators.

 Now that we have covered the basics, let's work with them 👊.

 ## args

 We now know how to pass multiple arguments using `*args` as a parameter to our functions, but how do we work with them?
-It's easy: all the arguments are contained within the `args` variable as a [tuple](https://www.pythoncheatsheet.org/#Tuple-Data-Type):
+It's easy: all the arguments are within the `args` variable as a [tuple](https://www.pythoncheatsheet.org/#Tuple-Data-Type):

 ```python
 def some_function(*args):